History of Newark, New Jersey: Downtown

-While much of the city's revitalization efforts have been focused in the downtown area, adjoining neighborhoods have in recent years begun to see some signs of development, particularly in the Central Ward.
-Since 2000, Newark has gained population, its first increase since the 1940s.
-Nevertheless, the "Renaissance" has been unevenly felt across the city and some districts continue to have below-average household incomes and higher-than-average rates of poverty.
+While most of the city's revitalization efforts have been focused in the downtown area, adjoining neighborhoods have in recent years begun to see some signs of development, particularly in the Central Ward.
+Between 2000 and 2010, Newark experienced its first population increase since the 1940s.
+That trend continued between 2010 and 2020 with the city gaining 34,409 (12.4%) residents.
+Nevertheless, the "Renaissance" has been unevenly felt across the city where some districts continue to have below-average household incomes and higher-than-average rates of poverty.
+Overall, a quarter of Newark residents live in poverty, more than double the national rate, and the city is one of the poorest cities with over 100,000 people in the United States.
+For two consecutive years in 2023 and 2024, Forbes ranked Newark as the "Worst City for Renters" in the nation due to a sharp increase in median rent per unit and significantly fewer available rental units per 100,000 people compared to neighboring Jersey City and New York City.

-By the mid-first decade of the 21st century, the rate of crime had fallen by 58% from historic highs associated with severe drug problems in the mid-1990s, though murders remained high for a city of its size.
-In the first two months of 2008, the murder rate dropped dramatically, with no murders recorded for 43 days.

 Newark's nicknames reflect the efforts to revitalize downtown.
-In the 1950s the term New Newark was given to the city by then-Mayor Leo Carlin to help convince major corporations to remain in Newark.
-In the 1960s Newark was nicknamed the Gateway City after the redeveloped Gateway Center area downtown, which shares its name with the tourism region of which Newark is a part, the Gateway Region.
+In the 1950s, the term New Newark was given to the city by then-mayor Leo Carlin to help convince major corporations to remain in Newark.
+In the 1960s, Newark was nicknamed the Gateway City after the redeveloped Gateway Center area downtown, which shares its name with the tourism region of which Newark is a part, the Gateway Region.
 It has more recently been called the Renaissance City by the media and the public to gain recognition for its revitalization efforts.

 Tech hub

-Extensive fiber optic networks in Newark started in the 1990's when telecommunication companies installed fiber optic network to put Newark as a strategic location for data transfer between Manhattan and the rest of the country during the dot-com boom.
+Extensive fiber optic networks in Newark started in the 1990s when telecommunication companies installed fiber optic network to put Newark as a strategic location for data transfer between Manhattan and the rest of the country during the dot-com boom.
 At the same time, the city encouraged those companies to install more than they needed.
 A vacant department store was converted into a telecommunication center called 165 Halsey Street.
 It became one of the world's largest carrier hotels.
-As a result after the dot-com bust, there were a surplus of dark fiber (unused fiber optic cables).
+As a result, after the dot-com bust, there were a surplus of dark fiber (unused fiber optic cables).
 Twenty years later, the city and other private companies started utilizing the dark fiber to create high performance networks within the city.

 Since 2007, several technology oriented companies have moved to Newark: Audible (global headquarters, 2007), Panasonic (North America headquarters, 2013), AeroFarms (global headquarters, 2015), Broadridge Financial Solutions (1,000 jobs, 2017), WebMD (700 jobs, 2021), Ørsted (North American digital operations headquarters, 2021), and HAX Accelerator (US headquarters, 2021).